What is Veterans Treatment Court?

-Most people referred to Veteran's Court have been charged with misdemeanor offense.
+Most people referred to Veteran's Court have been charged with misdemeanor offenses.
 However, Clark County Veterans Court offers a court-supervised outpatient treatment for veterans convicted of a felony.
 The program works collaboratively with the Veterans Administration to serve veterans with significant addiction and mental health issues that developed during or from their military service.

 What are the conditions of Veteran's Court participation?

 Participants in Nevada Veteran's Court must attend regular counseling sessions (several times per week) and regular meetings with their court officers.
-They are not allowed to take any illegal substances or addictive medications except as strictly proscribed by a doctor.
+They are not allowed to take any illegal substances or addictive medications except as strictly prescribed by a doctor.